-Once the paint is completely dry, now it’s time to protect it with a premium sealer.
+Once the paint is completely dry, protecting it with a premium sealer is good.

-Apply the sealer you have picked with a brush or roller and let it dry completely between coats.
+Apply 2-3 coats of sealer with a brush or roller and let it dry completely between coats.

-TIP: If you want to skip the sealer altogether, consider using water-based polyurethane paint that will give you the durability of a sealer and the natural-looking finish of the paint.
+TIP: If you want to skip the sealer altogether, consider using water-based polyurethane paint that will give you the durability of a sealer and a natural-looking finish.